junlico/fork-pthread-example/README.md

 3. main.cpp: This is a top file for this project
 4. p1_process.h: This is a header file to handle processes
 5. p1_process.cpp: This is a file to handle processes
-6. p1_threads.h: This is a header file to handle threads
+6. p1_thread.h: This is a header file to handle threads
-7. p1_threads.cpp: This is a file to handle threads
+7. p1_thread.cpp: This is a file to handle threads
+8. p1_type.h: This is a header file to handle data struct
 8. Makefile: This is a compilation script

 Use 1 input argument: the number of processes.